lgeerligs/State-segmentation-GSBS/README.md

 The other scripts show the setup of our simulations and real data analyses.
 The simulations scripts are defined in simulations_methods_comparisons.py, while the script simulations_show_results.py runs the analyses and produces the plots in the paper.
 Similarly, the real data analyis scripts are defined in real_data_analyses.py, while the script real_data_analyses_show_results.py runs the analyses and produces the plots and statistics in the paper.
+The searchlight data used for in the real data analyses can be downloaded from:  https://lindageerligs.files.wordpress.com/2020/04/data.zip